How is your hearing range, really? This simple quiz can help get you started on your path to understanding your hearing health.

 A. We always want people to know about how greatly improved the sound quality is today compared to even a few years ago.
 With older hearing aids the sound quality was not impressive, but today it’s as close as we have ever been able to come to reproducing natural sound quality.

 A. Most people know that you get what you pay for and if it sounds too good to be true, it probably isn't.
 With us clients spend between $4,000 - 5,000 on premium technology hearing aids.
 Prices for entry level hearing aids start at just $499 for very basic digital products.
 Then we have many price points between the best and most basic that are sure to fit what people need.
-Often we save our patients thousands of dollars when compared to traditional hearing aid clinics and franchises.
+Often we save our clients thousands of dollars when compared to traditional hearing aid clinics and franchises.
 The best deal on our hearing aids is not just the price, but the fact that you'll be very satisfied by how well they work and the service that follows them.

 A. During our initial visit you will be able to see how comfortable our hearing aids are and how great they work firsthand.
-This is just one of many reasons we have no short supply of video testimonials from our patients.
+This is just one of many reasons we have no short supply of video testimonials from our clients.
 Our goal is to make them so comfortable, you won't even know you are wearing hearing aids.
 You'll only notice the incredible feeling of knowing you won't miss a thing anymore.

 A. We offer a whole line of invisible hearing aids.
 No need to advertise your hearing loss.